 Having too many policies can burden your organization, but having too few exposes it to unnecessary risk.
 That means we need to assess which policies we prioritize first in our policy management process.
 As a rule of thumb, policies are necessary when they define organizational values or mandates, address regulatory obligations, or manage potential risk or liability.

-The COVID-19 pandemic has made it very clear: organizations need to prioritize crafting thorough and transparent policies, and those policies need to be adaptable to keep up with ever-changing local mandates.
+If the past two years of working and strategizing in the midst of a pandemic has taught us anything, it's that organizations need to prioritize crafting thorough and transparent policies, and those policies need to be adaptable to keep up with ever-changing local mandates.

 Consider the following questions as you prioritize your policy development efforts.
 Use this list to select the order in which you tackle policy creation or updates, or to identify policies that can be consolidated or eliminated altogether.